sinclairzx81/typebox/readme.md

 ## Values

 Use the `Value` module to perform common type operations on values.
 This module provides functionality to create, check and cast values into a given type.
-This module uses dynamic type checking to perform these operations in which performance may not be suitable for some applications types.
-For fast type checking performance, consider using either Ajv the TypeBox [TypeCompiler](#compiler).
+Note that this module internally uses dynamic type checking to perform these operations.
+For faster type checking performance, consider using either Ajv or the TypeBox [TypeCompiler](#compiler).

  The `Value` module is provided as an optional import.